Editing a Sunrise or Sunset Scene Part One

-Sunset or Sunrise scenes are probably/is the most popular images you will see in photography as this is the best time when you get those beautiful colours in the sky including the rays & colourful tones.
-The more popular type are at the beach where you get reflections from the wet sand & sea which intensifies the colours even more.
-Some people will be happy to just shoot a scene and leave the image as it has been processed in camera.
-For others they like to add a little more to a sunset, such as myself.
+Sunset or Sunrise scenes are are the most popular images you will see in photography as this is the best time when you get those beautiful colours in the sky including the rays & bright tones.
+The more popular type is at the beach where you get reflections from the wet sand & sea which intensifies the colours even more.
+Some people will be happy just to shoot a scene and leave the image as it has been processed in camera.
+For others, they like to add a little more to a sunset, such as myself.
 I decided to write up this series of guides so someone who is beginning to start out in photography will have some understanding of the various tools that are available to them either through software or hardware.

-This is a guide, it is only purely that.
-Photographers, whether as a professional or hobbyist will have their own unique ways of presenting an image.
-I edit images somewhat slightly different to how i will show in this guide, however i am attempting to make this as easy as possible for the starter.
-If you take something away from this guide, then i have at least achieved my aim.
+This is a guide; it is only purely that.
+Photographers, whether as a professional or hobbyist will have their unique ways of presenting an image.
+I edit pictures somewhat slightly different to how I will show in this guide.
+However, I am attempting to make this as easy as possible for the starter.
+If you take something away from this guide, then I have at least achieved my aim.

 This guide is also designed for someone who has a basic understanding of what the features of their camera do.
 Manual mode will mainly be used so please familiarise yourself with this mode.